ETrives/calipR/README.md

 ## Windows Application Installation

-To install the Graphical User Interface (GUI) based version for windows, you only need to download and execute the last version of the calipR.exe file available here.
+To install the Graphical User Interface (GUI) based version for windows, you only need to download and execute the last version of the calipR.exe file available [in the release section](https://github.com/ETrives/calipR/releases).
 Once installed, just run the program and start your data analysis !

 ## R package Installation